spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 # Notification policy

 ## Purpose

 Notification [policies](./README.md) can be used to filter, route and adjust the body of notification messages sent by Spacelift.
-The policy works at [space level](LINK TO SPACES HERE.
+The policy works at the [space level](LINK TO SPACES HERE.
 NOT YET MERGED) meaning that it does not need to be attached to a specific [stack](../stack/README.md), but rather is always evaluated if it can be accessed.
 It's also important to note that all notifications go through the notification policy evaluation, so depending on the rules defined any message can be directed to any provided route.